- Carl Rogers

 -

 The methods I use are dependent on the client I am working with, most importantly, Listening.
-I encourage meditation, journal writing, and practical things, that allow for a more conscious relationship with their body.
+I encourage meditation, journal writing, and practical tools, that allow for a more conscious relationship between the different parts of self.

 -

-When they feel differently about things, and are able to act on those feelings.
+When they feel differently about things in their life, and are able to act on their own behalf more consistently and affectively.

 -

-It allowed me to start to process things in an entirely different way, something that I could never have accomplished simply from talking to friends.
-It changed the relationship I had with myself, and others, leading me to making changes I could not have imagined before.
+It allowed me to start to process things in an entirely different way, something that I could never have accomplished simply by talking to friends.
+It changed the relationship I had with myself, and others, giving me the confidence to make changes I could not have imagined before.

 -

-I love seeing people change and become more anchored in themselves.
+I love seeing people become more anchored in themselves, able to experience more contentment, and agency.

 -